- Torn between Ryobi and DeWalt tools?

 10. Planers

-DeWalt planers
+DeWalt thickness planers

-DeWalt has hand planers and mobile planers.
+DeWalt produces mobile hand planers and portable thickness planers.

-Ryobi planers
+Ryobi thickness planers

-However, they don’t go beyond the standard dimension of 3 ¼” for hand planers and 12 ½” for thickness planers.
+However, they don’t go beyond the standard dimension of 3 ¼” for hand planers and 12 ½” for portable thickness planers.

 Who planes better?